-During the first and second halves of the test phase, the satiety of respectively food A or B are kept at one, i.e. at their maximum level (the other satiety level is kept at zero as in the training phase).
-This satiety for a food causes a strong inhibition to the Amg's hedonic representation of corresponding food: both the direct consumption of that food and the perception of the conditioned stimulus previously associated with it, fail to elicit the related Amg hedonic reaction.
-This is visible in the lack of amg{fA} activation during the second test phase when the rat is satiated with food A.
+During the two test phases, the satiety of respectively food A or B are kept at one, i.e. at their maximum level (the other satiety level is kept at zero).
+The satiety for a food causes a strong inhibition to the Amg's hedonic representation of such food.
+As a consequence both the direct consumption of that food and the perception of the conditioned stimulus previously associated with it cannot elicit the related Amg's hedonic reaction.
+This is shown by the lack of amg{fA} 's activation during the second test phase when the rat is satiated with food A.

 The perception of both the lever and the chain leads PUT to 'vote' for both the lever press and chain pull actions at the same time.
-This rules out the influences of the S-R instrumental pathway on action selection: this experimental condition was precisely designed to stop the effects of habits that would otherwise 'mask' the motivation-sensitive Pavlovian influence on action selection.
-On the other hand, satiation stops only one of the two influences of the Amg-NAc pathway on action selection in that it inhibits only the amygdala representation of the con-
+This rules out the influences of the S-R instrumental pathway on action selection.
+Note that this experimental condition was precisely designed by Balleine et al. (2003)to stop the effects of habits that would otherwise 'mask' the motivation-sensitive Pavlovian influence on action selection.
+On the other hand, satiation stops only one of the two influences of the Amg-NAc pathway on action selection in that it inhibits only the amygdala representation of the conditioned stimulus which has been satiated (compare the NAc{lev} activation in the two test phases).
+The fact that the Amg-NAc pathway 'votes' only for the action associated with the non-satiated food breaks the symmetry and makes the related action reliably win the competition in PM (compare the pm{lev} and m{lev} activations in the two test phases).